 “It normally takes me 30 – 40 minutes to travel, find a space to park, get into the office, grab a coffee and settle at my desk, and on a weekly basis costs me roughly upwards of £50 in expenses, now I am able to work from home, I actually see my children off to school, save money and find myself settling down at my desk 10 – 15 minutes earlier than I would in the office”

-“Although I was keen to try it, I REALLY thought I would struggle working from home, to many distractions and not being able to separate home life from work life.
-I spoke with my husband and discussed at length, we set up the desk in our dining room which never got used to eat in except Christmas and family visits and I have never felt so comfortable, it’s a very strange feeling, being able to relax in surroundings that are so familiar but still be motivated to keep on top of all our webcasting projects and clients. “
+“Although I was keen to try it, I REALLY thought I would struggle to work from home, too many distractions and not being able to separate home life from work life.
+I spoke with my husband and discussed at length, we set up the desk in our dining room which never got used to eating in except for Christmas and family visits and I have never felt so comfortable, it’s a very strange feeling, being able to relax in surroundings that are so familiar but still be motivated to keep on top of all our webcasting projects and clients. “

 As mentioned before we do feel we have a certain “breed” of people in our team, the professionalism to make sure that “their” clients (Not ours, the team always refer to THEIR clients) are serviced to the maximum level we have come to expect from them.

-We still hold our weekly team meets but virtually now, we have found the response and attention levels have not changed from the face to face meetings we held, we even get a better attendance with the other team members who may of not been due in till later that day dialling in and taking part.
+We still hold our weekly team meets but virtually now, we have found the response and attention levels have not changed from the face-to-face meetings we held, we even get better attendance with the other team members who may not be due in till later that day dialing in and taking part.

-To conclude, we implemented this for several worth reasons, save on expense, saving on carbon and to help our team expand on their experiences and assist them on giving our clients the best experience they can get.
+To conclude, we implemented this for several worth reasons, saving on expense, saving on carbon, and to help our team expand on their experiences and assist them in giving our clients the best experience they can get.